chukren/SurfwaveTomoPrograms/README.md

 #### Note:

-   This is not an open source package yet, please contact authors for detail instruction.
+   * This is not an open source package yet, please contact authors for detail instruction.
+   * Original fortran and SAC source codes are under **SurfaceProgs/**